surajbhan93/-_Python_Data_Analytics_Projects001-Dragon-Real-Astate-/README.md

 Python

-Viewing the data
+_ Viewing the data_

-Querying in SSMS (SQL Server Management Studio) using self joins, CTEs, procedures, group by to view the data required Data Cleaning
+Querying in SSMS (SQL Server Management Studio) using self joins, CTEs, procedures, group by to view the data required

+Data Cleaning

 Data Analysis (Q/A)

-Data Transformation for dashboard visualization
+-Data Transformation for dashboard visualization